ILikeFood971/ForF/README.md

 ## What is included

+- Only required on the server
+  - Players do not need to install on their clients
 - A config that allows you to customize much of what is added
 - A new player tracker item
   - Expires automatically after configured time